 - We have already streamlined our commissioning arrangements with the merger of four Clinical Commissioning Groups (CCG) into one.
 Derby and Derbyshire CCG formally came into existence on 1 April 2019.
 These arrangements enable a single set of commissioning decisions at system level. - Commissioners will make shared decisions with providers on how to use resources, design services and improve population health.
-We will increasingly move towards an integrated commissioning budget across health and social care to jointly commission at place and make strategic commissioning decisions in the deployment of that budget. - We will further develop our joint commissioning arrangements with Local Strate in Derbyshire
+We will increasingly move towards an integrated commissioning budget across health and social care to jointly commission at place and make strategic commissioning decisions in the deployment of that budget. - We will further develop our joint commissioning arrangements with Local strateget to while the strateget to be a stra